What is Dual Credit?

 How to Enroll

-Complete the online Lake Region State College Application.
-If you have not applied to Lake Region before, there is a $35 application fee.
+Complete the online Lake Region State College application.
+First-time applicants must pay a $35 application fee.

 - Complete a Dual Credit Registration form and FERPA form.
-These forms will be given to your high school administrator (principal, counselor, or dual credit coordinator) and should be completed with their guidance.
+Submit these to your high school administrator (principal, counselor, or dual credit coordinator).
+Homeschool students or those taking early courses should contact Colden Hutton for the forms.

 How to Claim Your Account